IFVP Institute

 Why do I need a certification?

-It is important to note that having a certification is by no means required to be a professional visual practitioner.
+It is important to note that a certification is not required to be a professional visual practitioner.
 However, earning the distinction of a certificate could provide credibility, enhance your visibility, and provide evidence of accomplishment and expertise, as determined by seasoned practitioners in their chosen field.
 Having a Visual Practitioner Certification assessed and issued by an international professional certification body is valuable in countries requiring certification to hire government contractors.

 Isn’t the certification going to box people in?